Ekultek/Zeus-Scanner/README.md

 ### Features

- - Multiple search engine compatibility (`DuckDuckGo`, `AOL`, `Bing`, `Google`)
+ - Multiple search engine compatibility (default is `Google`)
- - Ban URL extraction (pull the true URL from the ban URL)
+ - Ability to extract the URL from Google's ban URL thus bypassing IP blocks
- - Google webcache URL extraction (extract the true URL from a webcache URL)
+ - Ability to extract from Google's webcache URL
  - Proxy compatibility (`http`, `https`, `socks4`, `socks5`)
  - Tor proxy compatibility and Tor browser emulation
  - Parse `robots.txt`/`sitemap.xml` and save them to a file
  - Multiple vulnerability assessments (XSS, SQLi, clickjacking, port scanning, admin panel finding, whois lookups, and more)
  - Tamper scripts to obfuscate XSS tests
- - Ability to search multiple pages of Google, and use Google's API
  - Can run with a custom default user-agent, one of over 4000 random user-agents, or a personal user-agent
  - Automatic issue creation
  - Ability to crawl a webpage and pull all the links
  - Can run a singular dork, multiple dorks in a given file, or a random dork from a list of over 5000 carefully researched dorks
+ - Identify WAF/IPS/IDS protection
+ - Header protection enumeration to check what kind of protection is provided via HTTP headers
+ - Dork blacklisting when no sites are found with the search query, will save the query to a blacklist file
  - and much more...

 ### Screenshots